-Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer, and as one of our directors since our inception in 2007.
-Dr. Clayman also serves on the Board of Directors of Akebia Therapeutics and Anokion, both biopharmaceutical companies.
-Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, a global pharmaceutical company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
-During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division; the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly; the Internal Medicine Division; the Lilly Clinic, Lilly’s dedicated Phase 1 unit; and served as Chair of Lilly’s Bioethics Committee.
+Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer and as one of our directors since our inception in 2007.
+Dr. Clayman also serves as the Chairman for two private biopharmaceutical companies.
+In November of 2015, he joined the Board of Directors for Anokion SA, and in January 2017, Dr. Clayman joined the Board of Kanyos Bio, Inc. Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, a global pharmaceutical company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
+During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division, the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly, the Internal Medicine division, the Lilly Clinic, Lilly’s dedicated Phase 1 unit, and served as Chair of Lilly’s Bioethics Committee.
 Prior to his tenure at Lilly, Dr. Clayman was an Assistant Professor in the School of Medicine at the University of Pennsylvania, where his research centered on the immunopathogenesis of renal disease.
 Dr. Clayman is the recipient of the Physician Scientist Award from the National Institutes of Health.
-He earned a BA, cum laude, from Yale University and an MD from the University of California, San Diego School of Medicine.
+Dr. Clayman earned a BA, cum laude, from Yale University and an MD from the University of California, San Diego School of Medicine.
 Following an internship and residency in Internal Medicine at the University of California, San Francisco Moffitt Hospitals, Dr. Clayman completed clinical and research fellowships in Nephrology at the University of Pennsylvania.

 Dr. Bodick is a co-founder of Flexion, where he served as our Chief Medical Officer from 2007 through 2016.
 In that capacity, he developed the Intellectual Property estate underpinning Flexion’s first therapeutic, ZILRETTA® (triamcinolone acetonide extended-release injectable suspension), and guided its clinical development through submission to the FDA.
 With the launch of ZILRETTA, Dr. Bodick has transitioned to the role of Chief Scientific Officer, overseeing the development of Flexion’s portfolio of new therapies for the treatment of musculoskeletal disorders.
 Previously, Dr. Bodick was at Eli Lilly, where he founded Chorus, a business unit conducting translational clinical research; in that organization, he served as Chief Operating Officer and Chief Medical Officer from 2000 through 2007.
 Prior to that, Dr. Bodick was responsible for Program Phase Clinical Investigation at Lilly Research Laboratories, overseeing translational medicine for five therapeutic areas.
 Before entering industry, Dr. Bodick was Assistant Professor in the School of Medicine at the University of Pennsylvania; his research centered in two areas: the development of computer-based systems to support image-intensive diagnosis and the characterization of the pathophysiology of neuro-degenerative disorders.
 Dr. Bodick holds 16 patents in the areas of musculoskeletal therapeutics, neurodegenerative therapeutics, and computer science.
 He has published widely in these areas, and also has made original contributions on the design of R&D organizations.
 He is the recipient of the Biomedical Research Service Award and the New Investigator Research Award from the National Institutes of Health.
 Dr. Bodick earned an AB from Cornell University, a PhD in neuroscience from Columbia University, an MD from the Albert Einstein College of Medicine and an MBA from the Wharton School of the University of Pennsylvania.